Marcus Semien Player Props: Rangers vs. Tigers

 Marcus Semien At The Plate

-- Looking at the 78 games he has played this year, he's went deep in 11 of them (14.1%), and in 3% of his trips to the plate.
+- In 13.9% of his games this season, he has hit a long ball, and 2.9% of his trips to the plate.

+- In 45.6% of his games this year, Semien has had at least one RBI.
+He's picked up more than one in 16.5% and driven in three or more of his team's runs in five contests.

+- In 48 of 79 games this year, he has scored, and 11 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.